loft-demos/vcluster-platform-demo-app-template/vind-demo-cluster/README.md

 - Argo CD is installed by [`vcluster.yaml`](./vcluster.yaml)
 - ESO is installed by [`vcluster.yaml`](./vcluster.yaml)
-- vCluster Platform is installed manually or by a small bootstrap step after `vind` is up
+- vCluster Platform is installed by [`vcluster.yaml`](./vcluster.yaml)
 - a coworker performing the setup has access to 1Password and can create the initial ESO service-account token secret
+- a coworker performing the setup has a valid vCluster Platform license token

 The local [`vcluster.yaml`](./vcluster.yaml) is tuned for this repo.
 It: